 COMPANIES WHO CAN CREATE A PSYCHOLOGICALLY SAFE CULTURE WILL WIN.

-It’s one of the most impactful things an organization can do to improve innovation, creativity, meaning, engagement, community, loyalty, effectiveness and productivity!
+It’s one of the most impactful things an organization can do to improve innovation, creativity, meaning, engagement, community, loyalty, effectiveness, and productivity!

 For organizations, many view these cultural attributes as selling points as part of their recruiting campaign for their companies.
-The danger is if the culture doesn’t match up with the marketing, your talent will flee, and they will spread the word on false marketing.
+The danger is that if the culture doesn’t match up with the marketing, your talent will flee, and they will spread the word on false marketing.
 Nobody likes a liar.

 Often, a deeply meaningful concept such as psychological safety can become another regulation to be followed by employees and “policed” by HR or legal.
 And that would be ineffective and ironic.

 The intention here is to disrupt the organization’s automatic thoughts and behaviors and challenge us to become better humans, who in turn will create better organizations.
-We don’t need to continue the cycle of aggression, zero-sum or win/lose mentality, all business no heart and frankly trauma in the workplace.
+We don’t need to continue the cycle of aggression, zero-sum or win/lose mentality, all business no heart, and frankly trauma in the workplace.
 As the global workforce evolves and awakens, so must organizations in order to thrive.